freqtrade/freqtrade/docs/installation.md

 https://metager.de/meta/meta.ger3?eingabe=ardsdatascience+guide+to+conda+environment

 !!!
-NOTE:
+Note "New heavy packages"
-It may happen that creating a new Conda environment, populated with selected packages at the moment of creation, takes less time than installing a large, heavy dependent package into the old environment, takes less time than installing a large, heavy dependent package into the old environment.
+    It may happen that creating a new Conda environment, populated with selected packages at the moment of creation, takes less time than installing a large, heavy dependent, GUI package, into previously set environment,

+    Example: Spyder

 ##### Enter/exit freqtrade-conda venv: